Brant/project_dj/README.md

 Base Django Project
 ================
+This is my codebase for gettings started with a new Django project.
+It's designed to smooth a lot of rough edges, mostly regarding things like configurations that can be confusing and/or time consuming.
+It also provides some handy front-end stuff for websites that I almost always use.

 ## Jump right in
 Here's the quick and dirty to get up and running with a fresh project.